Skip to main content

 Organization

 The UDL Guidelines are organized both horizontally and vertically.
 Vertically, the Guidelines are organized according to the three principles of UDL: engagement, representation, and action and expression.
-The principles are broken down into Guidelines, and each of these Guidelines have corresponding “checkpoints” that provide more detailed suggestions.
+The principles are broken down into Guidelines, and each of these Guidelines have corresponding considerations that provide more detailed suggestions.

 Three UDL principles and associated brain networks

-“Internalize” row of the UDL Guidelines
+The support row of the UDL Guidelines

-Applying to Practice
+Applying the Guidelines to Practice